 - Tenant-Based Rental Assistance (TBRA): The activity is targeted to special needs populations by providing rental assistance similar to the Section 8 program.
 Households are required to make a monthly contribution.

 Community Housing Development Organization's (CHDO) Role

 A CHDO is a non-profit organization specifically designed for the HOME Program.
-A minimum of 15% of the total HOME allocation must be reserved for activities for CHDOs.
+A minimum of 15% of the total HOME allocation is reserved for CHDOs.
 Once funding is awarded, the CHDO will enter into legal agreements with Seminole County specifying HOME rental housing activities to be carried out and requirements such as the number of years that the project must remain affordable, management control, financial and record keeping.
 CHDO projects are awarded funding on a competitive basis.
 Public/Private Partnership is encouraged through the use of CHDOs for selected rental housing and rehabilitation activities.

 Neighborhood Stabilization Program (NSP)

-NSP3 funds may be used for activities which include, but are not limited to:
+NSP funds may be used for activities which include, but are not limited to:

 - Establish financing mechanisms for purchase and redevelopment of foreclosed, short sale, or abandoned homes and residential properties

 - Purchase and rehabilitate homes and residential properties that are abandoned, foreclosed, or short sold

 - Demolish blighted structures

 State funds are provided by Florida Housing Finance Corporation to assist very low, low, and moderate income homeowners and renters.
 Provides the following programs for homeowners or potential homeowners: Purchase Assistance, Homeowner Rehabilitation, and Rental & Utility Deposit Assistance to